-Location of Event (Building)
+Requested by: Location of Event (Building)

-Number of Persons to Attend:
+Date of Event: Number of Persons to Attend:

+Event Description :

-Estimated Cost \$:
+Banner Org: Estimated Cost \$:

-Date:
+Signature of Financial Manager: Date:

-Date:
+Approved: Date:

--
+(Dean or Vice President's signature)

-- Date:
+Budget Approval : Date:

-Number of Persons to Attend:
+(Director of Administrative Services)

-General Education Course Approval Application The Committee on General Education reviews courses to insure that there is a reasonable connection between the course outline and the competency.
-The effectiveness of the diversity of courses representing each competency will be determined through routine assessment of student work selected by faculty teaching the course.
-Faculty teaching the course will determine the best approach to helping students reach the general education learning outcomes.
-All competency courses will be assessed on a rotating basis.
-Faculty teaching these courses should identify an artifact (papers, tests, video recordings, portfolios, etc.) that represents the student's ability to demonstrate the outcomes described.
-The form of the artifact is entirely up to the person teaching the course, but faculty teaching general education courses should be prepared to supply samples of student work when the particular competency is being assessed.
-Department Course Number and Title What are the course pre-requisites?
+General Education Course Approval Application The Committee on General Education revie between the course outline and the compe each competency will be determined throu teaching the course.
+Faculty teaching the couthe general education learning outcomes.
+All competency courses will be assessed on an artifact (papers, tests, video recordings, demonstrate the outcomes described.
+The course, but faculty teaching general educat work when the particular competency is be etency.
+The effigh routine as ourse will detent of a rotating bar portfolios, etform of the action courses sli fectiveness of the diversity of courses re sessment of student work selected by f ermine the best approach to helping sta sis.
+Faculty teaching these courses show c.) that represents the student's ability rtifact is entirely up to the person teach chould be prepared to supply samples of epresenting aculty udents reach uld identify to ning the Department Course Number and Title What are the course pre-requisites?
 Will this course be open to all majors?
 We as sk for tracking of the availability of competency courses only.
 It has no bearing on course ap proval. of the competencies check here http://www w.wcsu.edu/o T First Year Navigation (FY) Oral Communication (OC) Creative Process (CP) Quantitative Reasoning (QR) Critical Thinking (CT) Scientific Inquiry (SI) Health and Wellness (HW) Writing Tier 2 (W2) Intercultural Competency (IC) Writing Tier 3 (W3) Information Literacy (IL) Culminating Gen-Ed Exp.
-(CE) Competency 1: How does this course address the learning outcomes for this competency?
-Please provide a description of the types of activities in the course that are designed to meet each learning outcome.
-Competency 2: How does this course address the learning outcomes for this competency?
-Please provide a description of the types of activities in the course that are designed to meet each learning outcome.
+(CE) Competency 1: How does this course addre description of the types of activities in the - = Competency 2: How does this course addre description of the types of activities in the - =